Coplanar Antenna Design for Microwave Entangled Signals Propagating in Open Air: Introduction

 \section{Introduction}

-Superconducting circuit technology, working in the microwave regime, has been launched in the last few years, mainly by quantum computation~\cite{Arute2019}.
-The development of quantum microwave technology is then vital not only for quantum computation, but also for secure quantum communication protocols~\cite{Pogorzalek2019}, distributed quantum computing~\cite{Cuomo2020}, quantum metrology and quantum sensing~\cite{Sanz2017,LasHeras2017}, specially with the quantum radar on sight~\cite{Sanz2018}.
+Superconducting circuit technology, working in the microwave regime, has been around for a few decades but it is modern when compared with quantum optics.
+Recently, it has gained new life thanks to advances in controllability and scalability of superconducting qubits~\cite{Koch2007}, spurring this technology to the top on the field of quantum computation~\cite{Arute2019}.
+The development of quantum microwave technology is then vital not only for quantum computation, but also for secure quantum communication protocols~\cite{Fedorov2018, Pogorzalek2019, Fedorov2021,Fesquet2022,GonzalezRaya2022}, distributed quantum computing~\cite{Cuomo2020}, quantum metrology and quantum sensing~\cite{Sanz2017,LasHeras2017,Reichert2022}, specially with the quantum radar on sight~\cite{Sanz2018, Casariego2022}.

-The quantum microwave technology toolbox is constantly being updated, including new generations of HEMTs~\cite{Mariantoni2010,Eichler2011,Menzel2012}, JPAs~\cite{Pogorzalek2018,Fedorov2016,Fedorov2018}, and more recently, single-photon photodetectors~\cite{Sathyamoorthy2016,Kono2018} and photocounters~\cite{Dassonneville2020}.
+The quantum microwave technology toolbox is constantly being updated, including new generations of HEMTs~\cite{Mariantoni2010,Eichler2011,Menzel2012}, JPAs~\cite{Pogorzalek2018,Fedorov2016}, and more recently, single-photon photodetectors~\cite{Sathyamoorthy2016,Kono2018} and photocounters~\cite{Dassonneville2020}.

 Quantum communication with microwave photons is the best way to connect several superconducting-qubit chips together, as envisioned by the area of distributed quantum computing.
-Although the number of thermal photons is larger in the microwave than in the optical regime, attenuation of signals in the atmosphere is reduced highly in the frequency window 100 MHz - 10 GHz.
+Although the number of thermal photons is larger in the microwave than in the optical regime, attenuation of signals in the atmosphere is reduced highly in the frequency window 100 MHz - 10 GHz~\cite{Sanz2018,Lesurf1995}.

 Applications of open-air quantum communication and sensing are particularly challenging and require additional development, specially for antennas connecting cryostats with the open air.
 Recent experiments have failed on efficient entanglement distribution while using commercial antennae~\cite{SandboChang2019,Luong2020,Barzanjeh2020}.